How To Sprout Flax Seeds Without Making a Gooey Mess

 Benefits of sprouted flaxseed

 Flaxseed is a diverse plant that is highly valued for its health benefits and high nutritional content.
-This seed might look tiny, but it’s packed with goodness.
+Rich in B vitamins (Thiamin) and antioxidants, this tiny seed is packed with goodness.

-• Packed with nutrients: The ancient Greeks and Romans knew this plant and its seeds are a superfood.
-Linseed contains many nutrients, including calcium, copper, iron, manganese, thiamin (vitamin B1), magnesium, and phosphorus.
+- Packed with nutrients: The ancient Greeks and Romans knew this plant and its seeds are a superfood.¹ Linseed contains many nutrients and essential amino acids, including calcium, copper, iron, manganese, thiamin (vitamin B1), magnesium, and phosphorus.
 It’s also a considerable source of protein.
-Just 1 tablespoon of flaxseed contains 4 percent DV.
+Just 1 tablespoon of flaxseed contains 4 percent DV of protein (1.9 gram).²

-• Easy to digest: For those who have trouble digesting certain seeds or grains, you’ll be happy to know that sprouted seeds go down easier!
-The sprouting process breaks down hard-to-digest seed coatings making the body more able to access the nutrients.
+- Easy to digest: For those who have trouble digesting certain seeds or grains, you’ll be happy to know that sprouted grain and seeds go down easier!
+The sprouting process breaks down hard-to-digest seed coatings and phytic acid making the body more able to access the nutrients in sprouted flax.

 How to sprout flax seeds